+An intermittent Class II watercourse flows through the Project property from northwest to southwest.
 No development is proposed within 100-feet of the identified watercourses, which is consistent with Article 27 of the Lake County Zoning Ordinance that regulates commercial cannabis cultivation.
 The applicant has provided a Property Management Plan (Attachment 3) addressing controlled water runoff to reduce impacts to surface water bodies.
 No development would occur within the drainage buffers and setbacks.
-According to the submitted Biological Resources Assessment, there are no sensitive natural communities within the proposed cultivation areas.
-Within the Draft Initial Study/Mitigated Negative Declaration (Attachment 4), six mitigation measures have been identified to reduce biological resources environmental impacts to less than significant.
+The applicant proposes upgrading the culvert along the access driveway.
+All culvert upgrades/installation would be completed in accordance with a California Department of Fish and Wildlife (CDFW) Lake Streambed Alteration Agreement (LSAA).
+A CDFW LSAA has been applied for by the applicant and a LSA Water Course Crossings evaluation was performed by Jacobzoon and Associates (Attachment 8).